Explanation Selection Using Unlabeled Data for Chain-of-Thought Prompting: Method Overview

 We now use the accuracy against the silver label as a surrogate objective $\mathcal{O}$, searching for $C$ that maximizes accuracy with respect to the $\hat{a}$:

 \paragraph{Searching over combinations}

 One further complicating factor is that evaluating a combination $C$ using $\mathcal{O}$ is expensive, as it requires running inference over the development set.
-We measure the budget of search $B$ by the number of combinations needed to be scored using $\mathcal{O}$.
+We measure the computation budget $B$ by the number of combinations needed to be scored using $\mathcal{O}$.

 A naive approach is to randomly select $B$ combinations to search, but this is inefficient.
 We propose additional surrogate metrics $\mathcal{S}$ to serve as a proxy for $\mathcal{O}$ for scoring combinations.
 We design $\mathcal{S}$ so that it can cost-efficiently score all combinations, with high $\mathcal{S}(C)$ indicating a combination $C$ likely to obtain high $\mathcal{O}(C)$ score.
 In this way, $\mathcal{S}$ can be used to propose promising candidate combinations, only a few of which are scored using the actual objective $\mathcal{O}$ to save search budget.